 How are religion, conflict and peace related?
 How does globalization affect local religious traditions?
-How do religious and secular actors interact in debates on migration and gender?
+How do religious and secular parties interact in debates on conflict, migration and gender?

-Within the modern world, it is clear that religion has a major role in many conflicts occurring at multiple levels and locations.
-Yet religion is also one of the main ways in which people connect with each other across the globe.
-Despite this social and political significance, NGOs, governments and journalists alike often have misguided understandings of religion’s role in the modern world and the meaning that it holds for various peoples, relying on simplistic and outdated assumptions.
+Despite the importance of religion in society and politics, NGOs, governments and journalists alike often have misguided understandings of the role of religion in the modern world, and the meaning that it holds for various peoples, relying on simplistic and outdated assumptions.
 This can contribute to disagreements, tensions and misunderstandings, with potentially serious consequences.

 For part-time options, please contact the student adviser.